Command

 Helper Functions (also called “Variable Helpers”) can be used in the configuration files to perform some advanced tasks.

-Returns the app that this command belongs to.
+Returns the app that this belongs to.

 Example usage: